-A set of principles underpins everything we do, guide our work and set the standards for the relationships the CCG has with all its stakeholders.
-They are:
+A set of principles underpins everything we do, guides our work and sets the standards for the relationships the CCG has with all its stakeholders.
+These principles are:

 Trust and know-how

 We will engender confidence and provide reassurance that we are good custodians of the local NHS.
 We will always explain who we are and what we do.
 The CCG's website will be a 'one-stop shop' for all the CCG's documents, activities and participation opportunities.